 Titu Maiorescu University Faculty of Medicine was awarded the maximum rating of “trusted” institution by The Romanian Agency for Quality Assurance in Higher Education in 2015.

-Students are encouraged to take part in research, which is then published and presented at the Joint Scientific Session of Teaching Staff and Students, organised annually.
+Students are encouraged to participate in research, which is then published and presented at the Joint Scientific Session of Teaching Staff and Students, organised annually.

-The university attracts talent to its annual event “Education and creativity for a knowledge-based society” nationally and internationally, allowing you to interact with a diverse set of attendees and be involved in the shaping of teaching.
-The university has close ties and regular joint programmes organised with the Paris, Innsbruck, Vienna, Tel Aviv, Sapienta, AKH, Vienna, A Coruna and Bergamo institutions).
+The university attracts talent to its annual event, “Education and creativity for a knowledge-based society”, nationally and internationally, allowing you to interact with a diverse set of attendees and be involved in the shaping of teaching.
+The university has close ties and regular joint programmes organised with the Paris, Innsbruck, Vienna, Tel Aviv, Sapientia, AKH, Vienna, A Coruna and Bergamo institutions).

 The university address is 22 Strada Dâmbovnicului Tineretului, București 040441, Romania.

 Here you can study medicine and dentistry in English, and both courses are 6 years long.
 Each offers 45 student seats.
-Tuition fees for both courses are:
+Annual tuition fees for both courses are: